-Dr. Alexander L. Vuving came to the Asia-Pacific Center for Security Studies in July 2008 from Tulane University, where he taught courses on International Relations, International Security, China and the World, and a field seminar in International Politics.
-Prior to Tulane, Dr. Vuving was a Research Fellow and an Associate of Harvard University’s Belfer Center for Science and International Affairs at the Kennedy School of Government.
+Dr. Alexander L. Vuving came to the Daniel K. Inouye Asia-Pacific Center for Security Studies in 2008 from Tulane University, where he taught courses on International Relations, International Security, China and the World, and a field seminar in International Politics.
+Prior to Tulane, Dr. Vuving was a Post-doctoral Fellow and an Associate of Harvard University’s Belfer Center for Science and International Affairs at the Kennedy School of Government.
 He was also a Visiting Research Fellow at the Rajaratnam School of International Studies in Singapore.

 Dr. Vuving spent his formative years in Vietnam, Hungary, France, and Germany during times of dramatic changes—the wars in Indochina, the collapse of communism, and the European unification.
 These events have helped shape much of his professional curiosity.

-Dr. Vuving serves on the Editorial Board of Asian Politics and Policy, a journal of the Policy Studies Organization, and is a referee for Oxford University Press, International Security, and Asian Security, among others.
-He is the guest editor of a special issue on ―How China’s Rise is Changing Asia’s Landscape and Seascape‖ for Asian Politics and Policy.
+Dr. Vuving serves on the Editorial Board of the academic journals Asian Politics and Policy and Global Discourse.
+He is a referee for Oxford University Press, International Security, and Asian Security, among others.
+He was the guest editor of a special issue on “How China’s Rise is Changing Asia’s Landscape and Seascape” for Asian Politics and Policy.

-Dr. Vuving studied Political Science, Economics, Sociology, and Electronic Engineering at Cornell University, the Johannes Gutenberg University, and the Budapest University of Technology.
-He received his master of arts (summa cum laude) in Political Science, Sociology, and Economics, and his doctor’s degree (magna cum laude) in Political Science from the Johannes Gutenberg University, Germany.
-He was a German National Merit scholar and a recipient of the prestigious Konrad Adenauer Foundation scholarship.
+Dr. Vuving studied Political Science, Economics, Sociology, and Electronic Engineering at Cornell University, the Johannes Gutenberg University, the Budapest University of Technology and Economics, and the Hanoi University of Science and Technology.
+He received his MA (summa cum laude) in Political Science, Sociology, and Economics, and his PhD (magna cum laude) in Political Science from the Johannes Gutenberg University, Mainz, Germany.
+He was a German National Merit Scholar (Studienstiftler) and a recipient of the prestigious Konrad Adenauer Foundation scholarship.